1. Overview of the Hawk Computer

 priority & privilege extended arithmetic condition codes

-The condition code field is the only part of the processor status word most programmers care about.
-These 4 bits are used to summarize the results from selected instructions for later testing.
-The IBM System 360 from 1965 gave us the idea of condition codes.
-The DEC PDP-11 from 1970 gave us the codes used here.
-Those instructions that set the condition codes generally use the following meanings:
+The condition code field is the only part of the processor status word most programmers use.
+These 4 bits summarize the results from selected instructions for later testing.
+The IBM System 360 from 1965 had condition codes; the form used here comes from the DEC PDP-11 from 1970.
+The condition codes are typically set as follows:

 1.3.4.2.
 Trap Program Counter